judepayne/dictim.server/README.md

 ## API

 Currently there are two functions.
 - The high-level graph api on the `/graph` route for boxes and arrows diagrams.
-[Tutorial and Reference](graph_ref.md)
+(Technically called network diagrams) [Tutorial and Reference](graph_ref.md)
 - The low-level dictim api on the `/dictim` route which can be used to create all of the diagram styles that d2 provides (including sequence diagrams).
 [Tutorial and Reference](dictim_ref.md)